Fire kills 41 inmates, 80 hurt at crowded Indonesian prison

 As of July, there were a total of 268,610 inmates in Indonesia’s prisons, which were built to hold 132,107 people.

-Tangerang prison was designed to house 900 inmates but has more than 2,000, Laoly said.
+Tangerang prison, located in the heart of Tangerang city in Jakarta’s neighboring province of Banten, was designed to house 900 inmates but has more than 2,000, Laoly said.
 Officials had earlier said it was built to accommodate 1,225 inmates.

 The government has acknowledged the problem, and is planning to refocus its approach toward drug offenders to start looking at them as addicts who need treatment, rather than criminals, in the hope of dramatically reducing the number incarcerated.